Leveraging Internet Principles to Build a Quantum Network: Architecture Overview

 \subsection{Architectural Components}

-Quantum network nodes (end nodes and/or quantum switches) are quantum processors equipped with quantum memories and circuitry to implement quantum operations.
+Quantum network nodes are processors equipped with quantum memories and circuitry to implement quantum operations.
 At a high level, quantum networks interconnect nodes through quantum links capable of generating entanglement.
 The quantum network architecture proposed in this work builds upon the following components and elementary operations.